HTTP / RESTful Connectors

 HTTP Cross-Origin Resource Sharing

-Host settings are the generic parts of the path e.g. http://localhost:9088/services
+1. Host Settings: Host settings represent the generic parts of the URL path, such as http://localhost:9088/services.

 Properties